Naga the Serpent: Background

 Naga's real full name is Gracia Ul Naga Saillune, making her the first daughter of the Holy Kingdom of Saillune's crown prince Philionel El Di Saillune and the older sister of Amelia Wil Tesla Saillune.
 She has one living uncle, Christopher Wil Brogg Saillune, one deceased uncle, Randy Saillune, and a deceased cousin, Alfred Saillune.
 Her grandfather, Eldoran Saillune, is the king of Saillune, although Philionel acts as regent.
 Naga's mother was murdered several years earlier by the infamous assassin Booley.
 The teenage (16 or 17 years old at the time) Naga immediately took revenge and killed him with the crown princess' original spell, Chaos String.
 After the funeral, the traumatized Naga found the outfit she currently wears inside her mother's closet, and shortly after this, she left home to learn the ways of the world and gain more magic powers.
 Naga still keeps in touch with her homeland and occasionally she is sent living expenses money through a messenger.
 All this was disclosed only in interviews with the Slayers creator Hajime Kanzaka, but was hinted in Naga's "White Serpent" nickname (a white serpent being the coat of arms of Saillune).
-In Slayers NEXT, Zelgadis states that Seyruun has a "runaway princess", also implied to be Naga.
+In Slayers Next, Zelgadis states that Saillune has a "runaway princess", also implied to be Naga.

 Naga had originally planned to simply challenge to a duel and defeat the famed teenage sorceress Lina Inverse to inherit her supposed title of the "Invincible Dark Lord" (which Naga apparently invented herself).
 However, as the story progressed, her obsession with Lina has quickly become more complicated and in some ways even more irrational.
 Naga becomes associate with Lina, is traveling with her supposed archrival and aiding her in battle, yet also often turning against her whenever someone offers Naga enough gain from it.
 From her side, the cynical and neurotic Lina is often abusive towards Naga and in total disregard of her safety even when they work together (such as repeatedly blowing her away with explosive spells or using her as bait for the enemy), but Naga almost never gets seriously hurt and usually just laughs it off, rarely seen as a serious enemy even when they are fighting.
 On the other hand, both Naga and Lina also directly saved each other's lives on a number of occasions.